cl-codes/fun-kickoff-project/README.md

 ### Demo

 1. Sign up.
-Users will be able to create a new account using their email and password
+Users will be able to create a new account using their email, name, and password.
+There is also a 'demo' option which does not require login.

 ![Signup Demo](demo/images/signup.png)

 2. Dashboard.
-Here is a description about what a user can expect to see
+Once logged in, users can view potential pet sitters.
+Clicking on each card will lead to their profiles and booking pages.

 ![Dashboard](demo/images/dashboard.png)